Why Orange Day MC Charityride?

 According to WHO 1 in 3 women are exposed to physical or sexual violence in their lifetime.
 The violence are exposed globally and in all communities.

-UN Trust fund work globally and for all women and girls.
-To become a strong actor, we must see the whole picture.
 We want to spread Orange Day MC Charityride in as many countries as possible, and together with bikers, communities, companies around the world make a change.

 - Did you know: